kleinesfilmroellchen/serenity/Base/usr/share/man/man7/boot_parameters.md

 * **`nvme_poll`** - This parameter configures the NVMe drive to use polling instead of interrupt driven completion.

 * **`system_mode`** - This parameter is not interpreted by the Kernel, and is made available at `/sys/kernel/system_mode`.
-SystemServer uses it to select the set of services that should be started.
+SystemServer uses it as the initial system target to start.
 Common values are:
   - **`graphical`** (default) - Boots the system in the normal graphical mode.
   - **`self-test`** - Boots the system in self-test, validation mode.
   - **`text`** - Boots the system in text only mode.
 (You may need to also set **`graphics_subsystem_mode=off`**.)